datajoint/datajoint-elements/install.md

 Git to clone (i.e. download) this repository.

-+ For your own DataJoint workflow development we recommended that you use Git and GitHub to in collaboration.
++ For your own DataJoint workflow development we recommended that you use Git and GitHub for collaboration.

 + Many systems come preinstalled with Git.
-You can test if have already have Git installed by typing `git` in a terminal window.
+You can test if Git is already installed by typing `git` in a terminal window.

-+ If Git is not install on your system, [Install Git]( https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
++ If Git is not installed on your system, [Install Git]( https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ## Install a virtual environment